Noise reduction in qubit readout with a two-mode squeezed interferometer: Experiment Setup

 \section{Experiment Setup}

-In our experiment the two-mode squeezed light is generated, analyzed and amplified with JPCs (Fig.~\ref{fig: Experiment_setup}).
+In our experiment the two-mode squeezed light is generated, analyzed and amplified with JPCs (Fig.~\ref{fig:Experiment_setup}).
 A JPC is a non-degenerate phase-preserving amplifier based on the three-wave mixing process in a ring of four nominally identical Josephson junctions, known as a Josephson Ring Modulator (JRM).
 The JPC's Hamiltonian can be written as \cite{Bergeal2010, Bergeal2010a}:

 where $a$, $b$, and $c$ are the annihilation operators of the three modes of the JPC which are refereed to as `signal', `idler', and `common' mode respectively, and $g_3$ is the three-wave coupling strength.
 Phase-preserving amplification is achieved by applying a strong microwave drive to the common mode at frequency $\omega_p \simeq \omega_a + \omega_b$.
 When $\omega_p$ is far detuned from $\omega_c$, the pump is `stiff' in the sense that $c$ can be replaced by its average value $\expval{c}e^{i\phi_p}$, where $\expval{c}$ and $\phi_p$ are the pump amplitude and phase, respectively.
 This reduces the three-wave mixing term to an effective two-wave coupling term between the signal and idler mode: {$g_3\expval{c}(e^{i\phi_p}a^{\dag} b^{\dag} + e^{-i\phi_p} a b)$}.
 As an amplifier, this device amplifies signals in reflection with amplitude gain of $\sqrt{G}$, and in transmission with frequency conversion and amplitude gain of $e^{i\phi_p}\sqrt{G-1}$.

-The same two-mode Hamiltonian can also be described by the two-mode squeezing operator \cite{caves1985new}: $S~=~\text{exp}(re^{-i\phi_p} a b~-~re^{i\phi_p} a^{\dag} b^{\dag})$, where $re^{i\phi_p}$ is the complex squeezing parameter with $r = \cosh^{-1}{\sqrt{G}}$ \cite{Gerry1995, Loudon1987}.
+The time evolution operator arising from phase-preserving gain is the so-called two-mode squeezing operator at a certain time \cite{Caves1985}: $S = \text{exp}(r e^{-i\phi_p} a b + r e^{i\phi_p} a^{\dag} b^{\dag})$, where $re^{i\phi_p}$ is the complex squeezing parameter with $r = \cosh^{-1}{\sqrt{G}}$ \cite{Gerry1995, Loudon1987}.
 Thus, the JPC, or any other non-degenerate phase-preserving amplifier, can also serve as a generator of two-mode squeezed light with both spectral and spacial non-degeneracy \cite{Bergeal2012, Flurin2012}.